lenniecottrell/FM-stats-preview-card/stats-preview-card/README.md

 ## Overview
 This is my second completed challenge for Frontend Mentor.
 I do these challenges as a way to solidify and enhance my front-end development skills, and as an opportunity to learn more about React, CSS, and accessibility best-practices.

+For these challenges I am given JPGs of the final product, fonts, font sizes, and colors.
+I am not given exact dimensions so I have to guess those.
 ### The challenge

 Users should be able to: